github/docs/content/webhooks/testing-and-troubleshooting-webhooks/troubleshooting-webhooks.md

 You cannot use `localhost` or `127.0.0.1` as a webhook URL.

-If you want to deliver webhooks to your local server for testing, you can use a webhook forwarding service like smee.io.
-For more information, see "[AUTOTITLE](/webhooks/testing-and-troubleshooting-webhooks/testing-webhooks)."
+To deliver webhooks to your local server for testing, you can use a webhook forwarding service.
+For more information, see "[AUTOTITLE](/webhooks/testing-and-troubleshooting-webhooks/testing-webhooks)" or visit https://smee.io/.

 ## Failed to connect to host